junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-Nick doesn't get very far when Dean resurfaces into his body.
+Nick doesn't get very far when Dean resurfaces in his body.
 Cas stays inside him, watching through his eyes.
 It feels weird, to know there's someone else there, but also not really there.
 And even weirder to think that someone is a ghost.
-Dean thinks he'll definitely freak out if he knows this is going to happen three weeks ago, but right now, oddly, he feels fine.
+Dean thinks the old him would definitely freak out if he knew this was going to happen three weeks ago, but right now, oddly, he feels fine.
 In fact, he feels awesome.

-He tucks Cas's consciousness closer inside his mind, like wrapping a falling sparrow with wet wings in a rainy day inside his coat pocket.
+He tucks Cas's consciousness closer inside his mind, like wrapping a falling sparrow with wet wings on a rainy day inside his coat pocket.
 And he says to himself, "Alright, let's finish it."

 Cas sits down in the front row of the movie theatre in his head.

-Dean follows the smoking smell in the air down the trail through the park, and then at the edge of the park, down a sewer pipe from a loosen manhole cover.
+Dean follows the smoking smell in the air down the trail through the park, and then at the edge of the park, down a sewer pipe from a loose manhole cover.

 Nick is sitting at the corner of a chamber where the pipes cross, his back against one side of the wall, half passing out.